What’s it like to be a writer?

 Someone asked me once what my daily life looks like as a writer.
 I wanted to respond with: ‘boring’, but I guess it’s not.
 I’m living my dream, and I’m grateful that I can.
 I am keenly aware of this rare opportunity.
 Granted, it’s been a bumpy ride getting here and there will continue to be bumps along the way.
 But so far, I like the view from this seat.

-There are two aspects of my life as a writer: The day to day and the financial.
+There are two aspects of my life as an author: The writer and the business owner.

-My day to day is probably more like everyone else’s than people realise.
+My day is probably more like everyone else’s than people realise.
 The flexibility I enjoy is the fundamental difference.

 I’ve lived a corporate life.
-Waking to the sound of an alarm, dressing in professional garb, stewing in peak hour traffic, and sitting through endless (and sometimes unnecessary) meetings.
-I’ve run around on my lunch break, trying to take care of all the errands needing attending to.
-Only to sit in peak hour again, make dinner, work some more, before finally spacing out in front of the television, trying to forget that I would hit the repeat button the following day.
+Waking to the sound of an alarm, dressing in professional garb, stewing about peak hour traffic, and sitting through endless (and sometimes unnecessary) meetings.
+I’ve run around on my lunch break, trying to take care of all the errands needing attending to, only to sit in peak hour again, make dinner, work some more, before finally spacing out in front of the television, trying to forget that I would hit the repeat button the following day.

 Now, I wake to the sound of fishing trawlers heading out before dawn and kookaburras laughing in the budding light.
 I get up and head to the dining room where my husband has a cup of coffee poured for me.
 I peruse the news and social media sites as I watch the world wake around me.
 Sometimes we have bunnies or a wallaby in the yard.
 I grab breakfast, take a walk, shower and am in my home office by 10 am, dressed in yoga pants, a long sleeve t-shirt and socks.
 I’ve already done some work by then, either jotting down thoughts about my current work in progress or adding comments or updates on social media.